tristangliu/tristangliu/README.md

 - 👋 Hi, I’m @Tristan Liu
-- 👀 I’m interested in neuroscience
+- 👀 I’m an imaging associate at CU
-- 🌱 I’m currently learning neuroscience
+- 🌱 I’m currently learning ML and AI
 - 💞️ I’m looking to collaborate on imaging analysis
 - 📫 How to reach me tristangliu@Protonmail.com